MicrosoftDocs/azure-docs/articles/azure-monitor/agents/azure-monitor-agent-migration.md

 ### Review
 - Go through the guidance [here](./azure-monitor-agent-overview.md#should-i-switch-to-azure-monitor-agent) to decide if you should migrate to the new Azure Monitor agent now or at a later time
-- For the Azure Monitor agent, review the new capabilities, availability of existing features and services, as well as limitations [here](./agents-overview.md#azure-monitor-agent)
+- For the Azure Monitor agent, review the new capabilities, availability of existing features, services, solutions as well as current limitations [here](./agents-overview.md#azure-monitor-agent)

 ### Test migration using Azure portal